Fearplay/CalculatorBMIKotlin/README.md

 3. **BMI calculator**

 ## Resources
-I created all the backgrounds in Paint 3D
+1. I created all the backgrounds in Paint 3D.
+2. <a href="https://www.flaticon.com/free-icons/bmi" title="bmi icons">Bmi icons created by Freepik - Flaticon</a>